FLoRIST: Singular Value Thresholding for Efficient and Accurate Federated Fine-Tuning of Large Language Models: Experiments

 \subsection{Impact of Thresholding}

 Unlike previous methods that maintain a fixed rank across all layers, \texttt{FLoRIST} dynamically adjusts the rank for each layer based on its unique weight distribution.
 Since different layers exhibit varying intrinsic dimensionalities, this adaptive approach enables more efficient parameterization compared to static-rank methods like FLoRA and FedIT.
-Consequently, we compare the \textit{total rank} across all layers to better understand the trade-off between thresholding and rank compression. \paragraph{Lower threshold achieves higher communication efficiency.} As illustrated in Figure~\ref{fig:rank_thresholds}, the total rank of \texttt{FLoRIST} across all layers decreases as the threshold is lowered, demonstrating its ability to aggressively reduce redundancy in global weight representations, thereby boosting communication efficiency.
+We compare \textit{total rank} across layers to understand the trade-off between thresholding and rank compression. \paragraph{Lower threshold achieves higher communication efficiency.} As illustrated in Figure~\ref{fig:rank_thresholds}, the total rank of \texttt{FLoRIST} across all layers decreases as the threshold is lowered, demonstrating its ability to aggressively reduce redundancy in global weight representations, thereby boosting communication efficiency.
 Despite a significant reduction in rank at lower thresholds, \texttt{FLoRIST} maintains strong performance, as evidenced by our findings in Table~\ref{performance-comparison}.

-For example, in a homogeneous training setup with Llama-7B in the Alpaca dataset, \texttt{FLoRIST} achieved superior accuracy compared to other baselines at a threshold, $\tau = 0.85$.
 This highlights the effectiveness of adaptive rank decomposition in reducing communication overhead while maintaining or even surpassing the performance of state-of-the-art methods.
 An interesting observation from Figure~\ref{fig:rank_thresholds} is that despite having double the number of LoRA adapters than FFA-LoRA (most efficient baseline with a frozen adapter), the proposed \texttt{FLoRIST} achieves superior efficiency for practical threshold values, $\tau \le 0.99$ across the three datasets (TinyLlama-Wizard, TinyLlama-Dolly, and TinyLlama-Alpaca).
 Moreover, while methods like FLoRA need a higher total rank to maintain accuracy, \texttt{FLoRIST} balances rank reduction and performance retention through its adaptive thresholding mechanism.
-This validates that \texttt{FLoRIST} has lower communication overhead than all baselines at most practical thresholds, while still outperforming them in accuracy.
+This validates that \texttt{FLoRIST} has lower communication overhead than all baselines at most practical thresholds, while still outperforming them in accuracy. \paragraph{Layer-wise rank analysis reveals varying intrinsic dimensionality.} While Figure~\ref{fig:rank_thresholds} highlights the overall rank reduction trends with varying thresholds, a more granular analysis reveals deeper insights into the intrinsic dimensionality of different layers.
+To understand this, we visualize the optimal ranks of the attention projection matrices, across layers in a heterogeneous setup, using empirically chosen thresholds for \texttt{FLoRIST}.